 Note: Enrollment for Fall 2009 semester only.
 Only students enrolled as of October 1, 2010 were included.
-Included.
-Included in the program for at least one quarter.
+Includes students who remained in the program for at least one quarter.
 The Early Childhood Education Orientation Program that was piloted in Spring 2010 had 77 students.
 This program was only offered to George Washington High School students.